kelmu/kelmu/README.md

 ### Hello! 👋

-Current Bioinformatics student.
+Researcher.
 I have a strong interest in the ways computer science and information technology can be leveraged to improve healthcare.

 <!--
 ### Hi there 👋